Niloticus or Porosus crocodile for a Birkin?

 Larger irregular scales with bumpy keratin.
 The collector apex.

 Bottom line: Niloticus is the entry tier of Hermès crocodile Birkins.
 Porosus is the apex.
-The current median prices in this comparison range from $52,500 to $52,500.
+Niloticus currently shows the lower median listed price in this comparison by $70,000.

 Decision point Niloticus Porosus